 What makes a Merkur 34C a great option?

 You can get a decent blade for less than 10 cents per.
 This means you can replace it pretty much every day and still spend less than a cartridge refill.

-Flexibility – one big advantage a safety razor has over a cartridge or disposable is the ability to choose a specific blade to fit your needs.
+2. Flexibility: One significant advantage a safety razor has over a cartridge or disposable is the ability to choose a specific blade to fit your needs.
 Need a really close shave?

 Why this may not be for you?